Milk borne diseases: Milk safety and prevention

 Milk safety should be closely monitored.
 Nowadays, safety, quality, and production conditions are standardised by different legal regulations around the world.
 Also, launching the hazard analysis and critical control point (HACCP) programs helps consolidate the foundation of many preventive measures to curb the incidence of milk-borne diseases.
 The concept of "hazard" stated by HACCP refers to “a biological, chemical or physical agent in food with the potential to cause an adverse health effect”.
 With this concept, the identification of the hazards can be systematically assessed during food production and distribution, and measures for hazards control are also defined.

 Hygiene in milk production

 Milk should be produced from physically healthy livestock in a standardised environment.
-Several points are required for the hygienic milk production:
+Several points are required for hygienic milk production: